Learning to Guarantee Type Correctness in Code Generation through Type-Guided Program Synthesis: Conclusion

 \section{Conclusion}

-This paper presents \mainname, an approach that guarantees type correctness in code generation by integrating type reasoning directly into the code generation process.
-Through an isomorphic synthesis system and a synthesis decision sequence representation, \mainname ensures programs are generated in alignment with their type derivations, eliminating type errors while significantly improving overall generation performance.
+This paper presents \mainname, a proof-guided approach that guarantees type correctness in code generation by constructing existential type correctness proofs through a synthesis process.
+Through a synthesis system isomorphic to the type system and a synthesis decision sequence representation, \mainname ensures that constructing a synthesis derivation tree is equivalent to constructing an existential type correctness proof, thereby eliminating type errors during code generation, while significantly improving overall generation performance.

 Beyond type correctness, \mainname's foundation on CHC enables broader applications, including safety verification and the generation of other structural data.
-Our core insight---that aligning program representations with underlying formal systems enhances the generation performance---opens promising directions to other domains where structural constraints matter.
+Our core insight---that aligning program representations with underlying proof systems enhances the generation performance---opens promising directions to other domains where structural constraints matter.